defold/doc/docs/en/manuals/input.md

 ## on_input()

-To react on input actions, you need a component in your game object (that has acquired input focus) with a script and an `on_input()` function.
+To react to input actions, you need a component in your game object (that has acquired input focus) with a script and an `on_input()` function.
 The engine will then dispatch input actions to the function.

 ```lua
 function on_input(self, action_id, action)